-Operating lease commitments comprise 3 leases:
+Operating lease commitments comprise 4 leases:

 - (i) Central Railway Station, Brisbane a five year lease with monthly payments in advance.
 The lease expired on 30 April 2014 however we are continuing to lease this building on a month to month basis. - (ii) Ground Floor, 179 Ann Street, Brisbane a five year lease with monthly payments in advance.
-The lease contains an option to extend a further 5 years at the expiry of the lease on 30 June 2015. - (iii) Rockhampton Regional Office a five year lease with monthly payments in advance.
+The option to extend this lease for a further 5 years was exercised during the current financial year and now the lease expires on 30 June 2020. - (iii) Rockhampton Regional Office a five year lease with monthly payments in advance.
 The lease expired on 30 April 2013.
-We are continuing to lease this building with a notice period of 3 months by either party.
+We are continuing to lease this building with a notice period of 3 months by either party. - (iv) Central Railway Station, Brisbane Heads of Agreement has been signed for a 5 year lease with monthly payments in advance effective from 1 October 2015 and expiring 30 September 2020.